-IFRC 'deeply concerned' by humanitarian consequences of climate risks highlighted in new IPCC report31/03/2014 - by IFRC
+IFRC ‘deeply concerned’ by humanitarian consequences of climate risks highlighted in new IPCC report

 The Secretary General of the International Federation of Red Cross and Red Crescent Societies (IFRC), Bekele Geleta, said today he was deeply concerned about the increasing risks climate change poses to people, reflected in the latest report by scientists on climate impacts.

 The entire second section of the Summary for Policymakers is devoted to future risks and opportunities for adaptation.
 It says, “Increasing magnitudes of [global] warming increase the likelihood of severe, pervasive and irreversible impacts.”

 Speaking in Geneva, Mr Geleta said, “Given the larger evidence base on which the scientists are forming their conclusions and the heightened emphasis on risk to people, we are deeply concerned about this new report, and its implications on our ability to respond to mounting risks today and in the years ahead.”

 A table in the report shows key risks by geographical region and strongly echoes many of the climate-related humanitarian emergencies that millions of volunteers and staff of National Red Cross and Red Crescent Societies have responded to over the past decade.
 These humanitarian emergencies include:

 - “stress on water resources” and reduced agricultural productivity in Africa

 - heatwaves, “economic losses and people affected by flooding” in Europe